 This format is particularly aimed at teachers who favour intensive courses in which the learning is done through listening and sharing ideas with other teachers.

 The course is delivered in the heart of the beautiful UNESCO world heritage city of Bath over two weeks (27 + 28 hours).
 It takes place in a comfortable and elegant training location that provides wifi and refreshments.

-How do I gain the Trinity Cert IBET qualification?
+How do I gain the English UK (formerly Trinity) Cert IBET qualification?

 On successful completion of the course, candidates have a further 12 weeks in which to submit a 4000-word (plus appendices) final assignment to gain the qualification.
-This is marked by EMB and moderated by a Trinity examiner.
+This is marked by EMB and moderated by an English UK examiner.

 “All killer – no filler!”
 Kerstin McLenaghan, UK